 14 – 15 March 2019 |Astana, Kazakhstan

-Jointly organised by IRENA and Ministry of Energy of Kazakhstan, the workshop supported the use of international best practice in long-term energy planning, and furthered the Agency’s efforts under the Astana Communique on Accelerating the Uptake of Renewables in Central Asia.
+Jointly organised by IRENA as part of its AVRIL project and Ministry of Energy of Kazakhstan, the workshop supported the use of international best practice in long-term energy planning, and furthered the Agency’s efforts under the Astana Communique on Accelerating the Uptake of Renewables in Central Asia.

 During the workshop, participants discussed the range of tools and methodologies that are available around the world to specifically address the improved representation of variable renewable energy in long-term planning.
 Good practices to enhance capacity expansion planning to achieve significant renewable energy deployment were presented by international experts.